Test Code GDCU Gadolinium/Creatinine Ratio, Urine

 Gadolinium is a member of the lanthanide series of the periodic table of elements and is considered a nonessential element.
 Due to its paramagnetic properties, chelated gadolinium is commonly employed as contrast media (gadolinium-based contrast agents: GBCA) for magnetic resonance imaging and computer tomography scanning.

 Gadolinium is primarily eliminated via the kidneys, so exposure can be prolonged in patients with renal insufficiency.
-In healthy subjects with normal kidney function, the plasma half-life of gadolinium is approximately 90 minutes (1.5 hours).
 Patients with reduced kidney function and some patients with normal kidney function may exhibit a prolonged gadolinium elimination half-life.

 To date, the only known adverse health effect related to gadolinium retention is a rare condition called nephrogenic systemic fibrosis (NSF).
 NSF is a relatively uncommon condition in which fibrous plaques develop in the dermis and, often, in deeper connective tissues.
 Reported cases have occurred almost exclusively in patients with severe kidney disease, and almost all have been associated with prior use of GBCA.
 NSF is a painful skin disease characterized by thickening of the skin, which can involve the joints and cause significant limitation of motion within weeks to months.
 Over the past decade, changes in clinical practice guidelines have almost completely eliminated the incidence of NSF.
 However, the association of NSF and observed elevated gadolinium concentrations is still not fully understood.